rjainoje/rjcli/README.md

 OR

-**If you do not want to install Python and want an executable binary, then download Windows Installer and install the program.**
+**If you do not want to install Python and want an executable binary, then download the executable from Windows folder.**

 ```
-Download rjcli-installer.exe
+Download rjcli.zip and unzip
-Install the application
+Execute rjcli.exe
 ```
 Once installed execute a command 'rjcli' and login to PPDM!